 Pay per download, pay to get access to the back catalog, or pay for exclusive content.
 Some podcasters even have mobile apps for premium members only.

-How to track the success of your show
+How to track the success of your podcast show

 Traditionally podcasts were difficult to track in great detail.
 The only number available was the number of file downloads.

 This was inadequate metric as it didn’t really tell who downloaded the file or if they actually listened and engaged with it at all.
-It’s still difficult to get the very deep data that you can get on your site, but you’ll have access to more data by doing this:
+It’s still difficult to get the very granular data like you can get on your site, but you’ll have access to more data by doing this:

 - Embed the show on your own site so people can come and listen to it from there.
 This will allow you to use Google Analytics to track data such as geographical location of visitors, time spent on site, and referral sources.